 GODHRA AND INDIRA GANDHI’S MURDER

 In 1984, Indira Gandhi’s assassination on 31st October was the cause of the riots.
 Indira Gandhi’s murder was terrorism.
 It was done by 2 people, both terrorists, with bullets.
 Such murders are common all over the world and also in India.
-Murders occurs anywhere are mostly the result of stabbing or bullet shots.
-It was a heinous and gruesome killing, but it was not exceptionally brutal, cruel, inhuman, and barbaric like the Godhra roasting of 59 Ramsewaks.
+There was nothing exceptionally brutal, cruel, inhuman, gruesome, and barbaric to it.

 The entire Sikh community could not, in any way, be blamed for that murder.
 It was just an act done by 2 people, both Indira Gandhi’s bodyguards.
 They were not ordinary people, but terrorists.
 It was not a communal act, but a terrorist one.
 It was not an act of barbarism.